Ling-Yun-Huang/IoT-Energy-Consumption/results/README.md

 # IoT-Based Energy Consumption Analysis and Forecasting for Building Systems

+## 0. Key Takeaways

+- Building energy consumption exhibits clear **daily and weekly cycles**, with peaks in the morning and evening and troughs during early morning hours.
+- **LightGBM** outperforms RandomForest, XGBoost, and LSTM in prediction accuracy.
+- **IoT system optimisation** and energy management can leverage forecasts for load control and efficiency improvements.

 ## 1. Historical Consumption Patterns

 - The energy consumption exhibits both **weekly and daily cycles**.